• Skip to main content

 It can be hard to feel good about ourselves after we’ve spent all day doing something we hate.
 It’s even harder when we feel that the company we’re working for has bad values, whether they’re overcharging for products or treating employees like objects.
 Ideally, we’d be able to quit these jobs ASAP, but that’s not always an option.

 Until you’re able to transition into a job that makes you feel good, find ways to make sure your life narrative doesn’t match the unpleasant narrative of your company.
-For example, if you’re working for a clothing company that promotes unrealistic beauty standards, you can advocate for more body-positivity and diversity within the company, or support causes like The Body Positive and the Dove Self-Esteem Project in your free time.
+For example, if you’re working for a clothing company that promotes unrealistic beauty standards, you can advocate for more body positivity and diversity within the company, or support causes like The Body Positive and the Dove Self-Esteem Project in your free time.
 Do your superiors promote a competitive, scapegoating environment?
 Defy the negative culture by being quick to own up to your mistakes and give your coworkers credit for even their smallest successes.

 You can’t always control the story of your workplace, but you can control your own priorities and values.
 And who knows—maybe you’ll influence systemic change.
 Just think of Temple Grandin; after witnessing the horrific treatment of cattle in slaughterhouses, Grandin became a slaughterhouse consultant and advocated for majorly improved conditions.
 Then, of course, there’s the beloved Reese Witherspoon, who experienced sexism in the film industry firsthand and was inspired to start her own production company dedicated to creating better opportunities for women.
 Experiences in negative environments may actually give you, like Grandin and Witherspoon, the tools you need to better advocate for your beliefs.